Advanced Financial Modeling (AFM) Techniques

 After our global team of instructors guides you through the model-building process step-by-step, we recommend practicing on your own by downloading a public company’s financial statements, copying them into Excel, and building a model.

 The next step is to take the company’s current share price and reverse engineer your model to arrive at the current price.
 By doing this, you’ll see what assumptions are baked into the current stock price, and you can build all sorts of different scenarios from there.

 Launch our financial modeling courses and certificates now!

 This has been a guide to CFI’s top 5 AFM techniques.
-CFI is the official provider of the Financial Modeling & Valuation Analyst designation and on a mission to help you advance your career.
-To keep learning and developing your skills we highly recommend these additional free CFI resources:
+CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)® designation and is on a mission to help you advance your career.
+To keep learning and developing your skills, we highly recommend these additional free CFI resources: